National emblem of Azerbaijan: History

 The government of the Azerbaijan Democratic Republic declared a competition on the national emblem of Azerbaijan on 30 January 1920 and made a decision to present the emblem model on May of the same year.
-However, due to the collapse of the Azerbaijan Democratic Republic on 28 April 1920, the emblem was not approved.
+But due to the collapse of the Azerbaijan Democratic Republic on 28 April 1920, the emblem was not approved.
+However it was already adopted and used by the Azerbaijani émigré in the various publications.

 The Supreme Mejlis of the Nakhichevan Autonomous Republic discussed the issue connected with the national emblem and sent a petition to the Supreme Council of the Azerbaijan SSR on the declaration of a new competition on the national emblem of Azerbaijan on 17 November 1990.

 The competition was declared by the decision of the Supreme Council of the Azerbaijan Republic on 5 February 1991.
 Tens of projects of the emblem were presented during the competition of 1991–1992, and it was also proposed to approve one of the projects developed between 1919–1920.

 By the Constitutional Law of the Supreme Council of the Azerbaijan Republic, approved on 19 January 1993, one of the projects, developed between 1919–1920 with certain alterations was confirmed the national emblem of Azerbaijan.

 Coat of arms of the Azerbaijan Democratic Republic, 1920.

-The emblem of Soviet Azerbaijan (Azerbaijan S.S.R.)